ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Appendix

 \subsection{More results.}

+\textbf{Compared to Long-CLIP.} Long-CLIP~\cite{longclip} is a classic method for extending the long-text capabilities of CLIP.
+Here, we compare ProCLIP with Long-CLIP.
+We restricted the data volume for ProCLIP to 1M, consistent with the Long-CLIP experiments.
+The results are shown in Table~\ref{tab:long_CLIP_com_pare}.
+Our method outperforms the Long-CLIP paradigm in both short-text and long-text retrieval.
+Furthermore, we extend CLIP's capabilities to be both multilingual and fine-grained understanding.

-\textbf{Liner Probe.} We conduct linear probe evaluations of the model on 11 datasets.
-As shown in \ref{tab:linear}, our method consistently achieves superior performance.
+\textbf{Linear Probe.} We conduct linear probe evaluations of the model on 11 datasets.
+As shown in Tab.\ref{tab:linearprobe_datasets}, our method consistently achieves superior performance.
 This advantage stems from our progressive alignment framework, which stabilizes training through two-stage regularization that prevents overfitting in the vision encoder while preserving generalization capability.

 \textbf{Further Analysis of Data Scale and Model Scale.} We further analysis the effects of data scale and model scale, as shown in Tab.~\ref{tab:sacle_analysis}.
 For data scale, we observe that model performance improves with increasing data size.
 For example, when trained on 3M samples, ProCLIP achieves a zero-shot IN-1k accuracy of 62.5, which rises to 67.8 when the dataset size increases to 30M.
 Under the same data scale, ProCLIP consistently outperforms LLM2CLIP.
 Notably, when we randomly sample 1M images from CC3M for training, ProCLIP achieves comparable or even superior zero-shot retrieval performance compared with LLM2CLIP, reaching 61.8 on zero-shot IN-1k.
 This highlights the data efficiency of ProCLIP.
 For model scale, we further expand the linear layers by three times, using 12 layers in total, which leads to additional performance gains.
 This suggests that ProCLIP can continue to benefit from simple parameter scaling.